 A toxicology report will be conducted to determine whether alcohol played a role in the crash.
 FHP is also investigating whether speed was a factor.

-Orange Avenue will be closed for the next several hours between Sneed Road and the Okeechobee/St. Lucie County line, as FHP and the sheriff's office conduct their investigation.
-Drivers are advised to seek alternative routes and avoid the area, if possible.
+Orange Avenue was closed for several hours between Sneed Road and the Okeechobee/St. Lucie County line, as FHP and the sheriff's office conducted their investigation.